Do you ever hear yourself saying any of these phrases that have become all too common in homes across the world these days?

 8. We Break It We Help Pay to Replace It

 Let’s face it, most technology is expensive.
-It is okay to talk with our kids about the investment made in a purchase and the importance of caring for our possessions properly.
-For our littles, we need to show them the right and wrong way to handle these different devices and for all our kids there should be an established safe place to put things when they are done using them.
-If our kids are careless, then they absolutely need to, at a minimum, share the burden of paying for a replacement.
+It is okay to talk with your kids about the investment made in a purchase and the importance of caring for their possessions properly.
+For your littles, you need to show them the right and wrong way to handle these different devices and for all your kids there should be an established safe place to put things when they are done using them.
+If your kids are careless, then they absolutely need to, at a minimum, share the burden of paying for a replacement.

 For older kids this money can come out of an allowance or savings or they can do extra chores to earn the money to help replace the broken item.
 Younger children may not be able to monetarily help, but it may mean an item just isn’t replaced or else if it is, they no longer can use it.